-Three aggravated pairs of eyes turned nervously upwards when they heard the female deputy grunt with exertion one last time as she hoisted Big Dave Starr up by the collar of his shirt and threw him into the corner of the saloon with his buddies.
+Three wary pairs of eyes turned upwards when they heard the female deputy grunt with exertion one last time as she hoisted Big Dave Starr up by the collar of his shirt and threw him into the corner of the saloon with his buddies.
 They looked on in heightened terror as she threaded her fingers together, cracking her knuckles and walking towards them.
-Her footsteps were steady, sure and loud; the spurs on her black boots glinted ominously from the sunlight that was filtered in through the slats in the saloon's windows, nearly blinding them all as she stood defiantly in front of them, hands confidently at her waist.
+Her footsteps were steady, sure and loud; the spurs on her black boots glinted in the sunlight that was filtered in through the slats in the saloon's windows, almost blinding them all as she stood in front of them, hands at her waist.

-"These the fellas, Sheriff?" she asked in an intimidatingly deep voice.
+"These the fellas, Sheriff?" she asked in a deep voice.

 An older, only slightly more distinguished looking man walked up behind her, shifting a series of papers in front of him. "'Big' Dave Starr, 'Rifleman' Kelly, Doc Jones, and … Leslie Smith?"
 He looked down at the heap of men in the corner.
 "Yes, deputy.
 That's them."

 "Well then!" the woman laughed, pulling out a pistol and twirling it nonchalantly.
 "You boys oughtta be a mite more careful the next time you lay your hands on the ass of the law around these parts.
 We can hold you on that alone.
 But while we've gotcha, I think some finger paintin'—"